ITHelpDec/CPP-High-Performance/Chapter 09 - Essential Utilities/README.md

 * __Collating members in a tuple (reflection)__

-We can collate members into a tuple for easier iteration using `std::tie` – as much as I diss `auto`, this is a situation where it really comes in handy.
+We can collate members into a tuple for easier iteration using `std::tie` – as much of a hard time as I give `auto`, this is a situation where it really comes in handy.

 [reflection.cpp](reflection.cpp)